zruncho3d/DuelingZero/SOFTWARE.md

 * [cmd](https://docs.python.org/3/library/cmd.html): a simple way in Python to do interactive programs.
 “Battle mode” is a little easter egg.
 * [shapely](https://pypi.org/project/Shapely/): a geometry library
 * [nose](https://pypi.org/project/nose/): test-running library

-There’s some config needed to get this all running, but nothing too bad, and it’s noted in the Firmware Instructions section below.

-#### Software Smart Avoidance

-The control program (`duel.py`) needs to process G-code anyway, so it might as well also add the G-code commands needed for safe motion.
-All 4 cases for interference are implemented.

 The polygon intersect from Shapely enables interference detection.